Individuals & Families

 - CHWs who work on clinical teams can follow-up with discharged patients at home to help them better understand their care plan.

 - My daughter has a really bad toothache.
 My husband and I each work but we have seasonal and part-time jobs that don’t have insurance.
 We don’t have a dentist and we’re afraid of getting a big bill if we go to the emergency room.

 - CHWs link patients to affordable and convenient primary and urgent care, avoiding expensive services and long waits at the emergency department.

 Spotlight: Portico Healthnet

 Since 1995, Portico Healthnet has helped thousands of Minnesotans overcome barriers to health care coverage and services.
 Through outreach, application and enrollment assistance offered at no charge and its own model of coverage and care management, Portico enables uninsured individuals and families to access affordable coverage and care.
 Portico employs multi-lingual and culturally-competent CHWs and care management coordinators in order to effectively serve the diverse populations representing Minnesota’s uninsured.
-To learn how Portico CHWs and other staff help connect uninsured and underinsured people to coverage and care, view this video.

 For more information, call 651-489-CARE (2273).